mtulio/mtulio.labs/docs/blogs/ocp-aws-local-zones/ocp-aws-local-zones-413.md

 app-nyc-1-54ffd5c89b-bbhqp     1/1     Running   0          5m43s   app=app-nyc-1,pod-template-hash=54ffd5c89b,zoneGroup=us-east-1-nyc-1
 ~~~

-## Create Ingress for each deployment
+## Create Ingress for each application

-It's time to create the ingress for each location.
+It's time to create the ingress to route the internet traffic on each location.

 When this blog has been written, Local Zones has limited support of AWS Load Balancers, supporting only AWS Application Load Balancer (ALB) with limited locations.
 To expose your application to end users with ALB, you must create, when supported, a custom ingress for each location by using the [AWS Application Load Balancer (ALB) Operator](https://docs.openshift.com/container-platform/4.12/networking/aws_load_balancer_operator/understanding-aws-load-balancer-operator.html).

-Only NYC Local Zone supports ALB, for sake of simplicity, this example will expose the node port directly to the internet in the app running in the node on Buenos Aires (us-east-1-bue-1a) zone.
+In our example, only NYC Local Zone supports ALB and will use it to expose their `NYC`'s app.
+A new sharded router will be deployed running in `Buenos Aires` node, ingressing the traffic directly from that location (`us-east-1-bue-1a`).

+> Q: Do we need to add a diagram showing those three different types of exposing applications?

 ### Ingress for Availability Zone's app

+Create the service and expose the application running in the region using the default router:

 ~~~bash
 cat << EOF | oc create -f -